-The following paragraph includes a lot of scare quotes, but I promise that you will soon understand why: On Monday, the Trump Justice Department announced that it had “settled” a “lawsuit” brought by President Donald Trump “against” the Internal Revenue Service, which he’d accused of failing to prevent a contractor from leaking his tax returns in 2020.
-In exchange for Trump’s willingness to drop his claims—such a magnanimous gesture!—the Justice Department agreed to create an “Anti-Weaponization Fund” to compensate people who have been victimized by “lawfare and weaponization” at the hands of the federal government.
+The following paragraph includes a lot of scare quotes, but I promise that you will soon understand why: On Monday, the Justice Department announced that it had “settled” a “lawsuit” brought by President Donald Trump “against” the Internal Revenue Service, which he’d accused of failing to prevent a contractor from leaking his tax returns in 2020.
+In exchange for Trump’s willingness to drop his claims—such a magnanimous gesture!—the Justice Department has agreed to create an “Anti-Weaponization Fund” to compensate people who were victimized by “Lawfare and Weaponization” at the hands of “Democrat elected officials.”

 By “settling” the case in this manner, Trump is attempting to leverage the federal court system to create a secret slush fund that includes zero accountability mechanisms.
 If his efforts to insulate it from judicial review and congressional oversight are successful, the next time the people who stormed the Capitol in order to murder Vice President Mike Pence decide that they don’t like the results of a presidential election, they will be able to buy their costumes at taxpayer expense.

 Every detail of this story sounds like it was fabricated by a constitutional law professor trying to write an issue-spotter exam in the middle of a mushroom trip.
-According to the DOJ’s press release, the fund will be administered by five people appointed by the attorney general, who is, for now, former Trump criminal defense lawyer Todd Blanche.
+Per the terms of the settlement, the fund will be administered by five people appointed by the attorney general, who is, for now, former Trump criminal defense lawyer Todd Blanche.
 (Congressional leadership gets to “consult” with Blanche on one appointment.)
-But the press release also states that the president can remove any member at any time, provided that the attorney general then selects a replacement using the same method.
+But the president can also remove any member at any time for any reason, provided that the attorney general then selects a replacement using the same method.
 This arrangement allows Trump, in consultation with his hand-picked attorney general, to just cycle through anyone whom he deems insufficiently generous to his friends until he finds someone he likes better.

 Perhaps most egregiously, a memo from Blanche asserts that once the Justice Department receives the $1.776 billion from the Treasury Department, the federal government will bear “no liability whatsoever” for any alleged “fraud or misuse of the funds” that may be perpetrated by those who receive payouts.
 The fund’s deadline for processing claims is December 1, 2028, which ensures that once the end of Trump’s presidency is within sight, none of the money he is funneling to his most loyal foot soldiers will accidentally go to anyone else.